 Mountain bike helmets are differentiated from road biking models by their greater head coverage and the addition of a visor.
 Regarding the latter, a large visor is great for keeping the sun out of your eyes and offers extra protection from rain and even low-hanging branches.
 There are differences in the shapes—Troy Lee Designs’ A3 visor is wide and relatively short while that on Fox’s Dropframe Pro is narrow and long—but large moto-inspired bills that stick out nearly as far as a baseball cap are becoming the norm.

 The second feature with a visor is adjustability.
 The benefit of this style of visor is that you can push it out of the way if you want completely unobstructed views of the trail or need to store your goggles on the helmet when not in use.
 This is a common feature on trail helmets, but less so on XC-focused designs (including the Smith Convoy).
-It’s important to note that not all helmets with an adjustable visor have the same amount of adjustability—Troy Lee Designs’ discontinued A2, for example, slides up and down but doesn’t leave enough space for goggles.
+It’s important to note that not all helmets with an adjustable visor have the same amount of adjustability—the visor on Troy Lee Designs’ discontinued A2, for example, slid up and down but didn't leave enough space for goggles.
 Whether or not this is an important feature is a personal decision, but the differences are worth considering when choosing your next helmet.

 Goggle Compatibility